 How can I enter my immunization information?

-Students can enter immunization information in the patient portal or
+Students can enter immunization information in the patient portal.
+If students have questions or concerns they can call the Hamre Center at 651-696-6275.

 What immunizations are required by the Laurie Hamre Center for Health and Wellness?